Medical Marijuana Specialists located in Pensacola, Marianna, Miramar Beach, Panama City, FL & Gulfport, MS

 If you’ve been diagnosed with multiple sclerosis (MS) or amyotrophic lateral sclerosis (ALS), you may feel like you’re losing control.
 While neither disease is curable, many people with MS have found that medical marijuana is helpful with both preventing and treating their seizures and can provide pain relief as well.
 Likewise, ALS patients have noted marijuana’s ability to relieve their symptoms, aid in sleep, and boost their appetite.
-To learn more about how medical marijuana can help you, call Kaya Life in Santa Rosa Beach, Panama City, Pensacola, Florida, and Gulfport, MS, or schedule an appointment online today.
+To learn more about how medical marijuana can help you, call Kaya Life in Miramar Beach, Panama City, Marianna, Pensacola, Florida, and Gulfport, MS, or schedule an appointment online today.

 Amyotrophic lateral sclerosis (ALS) is a progressive neurological disease that attacks and destroys the nerve cells throughout your body.
 You may also have heard of ALS by its other name, Lou Gehrig’s disease, after the famous baseball player who was once diagnosed with the disease.